wx02shi/papers/papers/bitnet158_interpretation/README.md

 Whitepaper: [The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/pdf/2402.17764.pdf)

 ## TLDR
+This is my attempt at implementing the paper.
+A follow-up paper contains the actual implementation for some components.

 Essentially replaces all Linear layers with `BitLinear` layers, which contain quantized weights.
 More specifically, all parameters are in the range $[-1,0,1]$.

 This is a rather extreme strand of quantization, developed with quantization-aware training in mind.
 The whitepaper reports that a LLaMA-like model with `BitLinear` layers has competitive performance, whilst consuming up to 3.32x less memory and having up to 2.4x lower latency.